mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Color to alpha Filter
 ~~~~~~~~~~~~~~~~~~~~~

-If you want to delete the white of the paper from a scanned artwork , you can use this filter.
+If you want to delete the white of the paper from a scanned artwork, you can use this filter.
 It takes a color and turns it into pure transparency.

 .. image:: /images/en/Krita-color-to-alpha.png
    :align: center